leoanthonyc/leoanthonyc/README.md

-Hi 👋

 I'm a Software Engineer from the Philippines.

-I write Ruby, Ruby on Rails code.
-I also know JavaScript and some Go.
+I write HTML, CSS, Javascript, Ruby, and Ruby on Rails code.

+I am currently learning Python and Django.